 Trump’s statements, according to Salceda, demonstrated “negative, dysfunctionally nativist, aggressively adversarial attitude towards immigrants in the USA. where he aspires to be the leader.”

-As of 2014, Filipino immigrants account for 4.5% of the 42.4 million total immigrant population in the United States, the fourth largest among foreign-born groups in the country.
+, Filipino immigrants account for 4.5% of the 42.4 million total immigrant population in the United States, the fourth largest among foreign-born groups in the country.